-Flexible time off can be a magnet for talented candidates as well as a way to avoid burnout and reduce employee churn.
+Flexible time off can be a magnet for talented candidates, as well as a way to avoid burnout and reduce employee churn.
 On the other hand, though, the policy itself can lead to even more stress and confusion.
-So how to implement it in a way that is beneficial to the company?
+So, how to implement it in a way that is beneficial to the company?

-The right to the paid day off is taken for granted for most developed countries.
+The right to the paid day off is taken for granted in most developed countries.
 In the European Union, every member country has a right to decide about the minimal number of days the employee can take.
 The numbers vary from the maximum amount of 30 days in Sweden to 20 days in countries like Poland or Greece.

 The number of approximately 20 paid days off is common throughout developed countries at all, including states like Argentina (up to 20 days), Brazil (up to 30 days), or South Africa (up to 25 days).